 The Department of Agriculture and Water Resources, June 2016

-This brochure outlines the types of goods that can be brought into Australia and that need to be declared for inspection.
-It explains the types of legal implications for not completing an incoming passenger card correctly.
+It explains the legal implications for not completing an incoming passenger card correctly.

 You can download this document in different languages.